noemiegs/ToDoList_Guisnel_CDOF1/README.md

 # To-Do-List

-A console based application to help keep track of tasks.
-You are able to add, delete, complete tasks.
+## Description:
+A console-based application designed to assist in task management.
+With this application, you can easily add, delete, and complete tasks, keeping track of your progress and staying organized.

 ## Getting Started